Rwanda asylum plan: Cancellation

 Keir Starmer announced the cancellation of the scheme shortly after becoming prime minister in July 2024.

 After calling the 2024 general election, Sunak stated that no deportation flights would take place before the election, but that they would take place if the Conservative Party were re-elected.
 Keir Starmer, leader of the Labour Party, pledged to end the scheme if elected.
 Following Labour's victory in the election, Starmer confirmed that he would scrap the Rwanda scheme, saying it was "dead and buried before it started", and would be replaced by the Border Security Command.
 In August 2025, Starmer's government announced the United Kingdom–France one in, one out plan as part of a larger plan to replace the Rwanda plan.

 The plan is reported to have cost £700 million.
 Under it, a total of four asylum seekers went to Rwanda, all voluntarily.

 During his unsuccessful bid to become Conservative Party leader following the 2024 election, James Cleverly pledged to revive the Rwanda plan if he was elected and the Conservatives returned to government.

+On 27 January 2026, Rwanda filed a lawsuit against the United Kingdom in the Permanent Court of Arbitration, seeking £50 million ($68.8 million) in damages from the improper termination of the asylum plan.
+The court ruled in favour of the UK on 1 June 2026.